 Beyond the crossing, the trail meandered a bit more amongst a mix of granite and dirt.

 As a result of this barren stretch, we managed to get views across the valley without the vegetation obstructions.

 In fact, throughout the entire stretch of hiking up to this point, we gained different perspectives of Kolana Rock looming across the reservoir as well as the inundated valley itself.

 Finally after about 2 miles from the trailhead, we started to get underneath Tueeulala Fall.

-There was a footbridge at its base where we could gaze up at the falls which may or may not be impressive depending on its flow.
+There was a footbridge at the base of Tueeulala Fall where we could gaze up at the falls which may or may not be impressive depending on its flow.

 When it was flowing well, the stretch of trail beyond the footbridge was flooded enough to wet our socks as water would flow into the top of our hiking boots.